Lacrosse Nutrition: 5 Tips for Optimal Performance

 Lacrosse Nutrition Tip #5: Be Prepared for Travel

 Once the season begins, lacrosse players frequently travel to out-of-town competitions.
-Thus, it can be helpful for athletes to have strategies in place to help meet their sports nutrition needs while on the road.
+Thus, it can be helpful for athletes to have travel nutrition strategies in place to help meet their sports nutrition needs while on the road.

 Prior to leaving on the trip, athletes should plan ahead and pack snacks they can enjoy on the bus.
 If traveling by plane, athletes should take airplane snacks that comply with TSA regulations.
-In addition, athletes should bring an empty water bottle they can refill once going through the security check-point, which can help them stay hydrated on the trip.

 Athletes should also consider what food they want to have available in their hotel room for quick snacks and meals during their stay.